intro-graphics-master/a1_s19/README.md

 5. On line 15, add the following three items to the JavaScript array:
    * Color.of(0,0,1,1), Color.of(0,1,0,1), Color.of(1,1,0,1)

-6. Save the file, and reload the page (using Ctrl+Shift+r for Windows, Cmd+Shift+r for Mac).
+6. Save the file (Ctrl+s or Cmd+s), verify the asterisk next to your filename for unsaved changes goes away, and reload the page (using Ctrl+Shift+r for Windows, Cmd+Shift+r for Mac).
 Switch back to look at your web page window.
 The triangle should be a square now, because you just attached a second triangle to it.
 If so, your edit worked and your file is saved.
 If not, check for green dots and fix it as per above.

    ![square](docs/image-19.png)